THOMAS WOLTZ | NELSON BYRD WOLTZ LANDSCAPE ARCHITECTURE

 THOMAS HEATHERWICK | HEATHERWICK STUDIO

-The Public Square and Gardens are imagined as a place where neighbors and visitors can engage in cultural events and artistic endeavors of every kind.
+The Public Square and Gardens is imagined as a place where neighbors and visitors can engage in cultural events and artistic endeavors of every kind.
 At the very center of the square, one commission will define the space – a public landmark by Heatherwick Studio.
 The piece, which designer Thomas Heatherwick calls “an invitation to play,” is designed to draw people into the heart of Hudson Yards.

 At the edge of the Public Square and Gardens will be The Shed – a new center for artistic invention in New York.
 Scheduled to open in spring 2019, The Shed will commission and present new work by artists across many disciplines, including music, art, dance and performance art.
 The Shed will be adjacent to 15 Hudson Yards.